Cajac/picoCTF-Writeups/picoCTF_2021/General_Skills/Static_aint_always_noise.md

 ### Run the script and analyse the results

-Lets follow the instructions and run the script on the binary
+Let's follow the instructions and run the script on the binary
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2021/General_Skills/Static_ain't_always_noise]
 └─$ ./ltdis.sh static